SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-## ABAP Unit: Test Double Injection Using Inheritance and Method Redefinition
+### Test Double Injection Using Inheritance and Method Redefinition

 - This ABAP Unit test double injection technique makes use of inheritance and redefining methods.
 - Here, a local test double class is created by redefining a method of the class under test.